Dirty soda: Preparation and variations

-There are many variations of dirty soda.
-However, all dirty sodas consist of a base soda - popular choices are Diet Coke and Dr. Pepper, but these can vary by personal preference.
-Additionally, dirty sodas include some sort of cream like half-and-half or coconut cream.
-The last ingredient that makes a soda dirty is a flavored syrup like vanilla or strawberry.
-These syrups add the extra sweetness and flavorful twist that dirty soda is known for.
-Outside of these three basic ingredients (base soda, cream, and flavored syrup), one can top it with a wedge of lime or a cherry.
+Dirty sodas consist of a soda mixed with some sort of cream, like half and half or coconut cream.
+Popular choices for a base soda include Diet Coke and Dr. Pepper, but these can vary by personal preference.
+Flavored syrup, like vanilla or strawberry, is also added.
+The soda may also be topped with a wedge of lime or a cherry.

-Due to the relative isolation of its origins, variations of dirty soda have been limited.
-However, expansion to the East Coast is expected to introduce more diverse flavors and preferences.
 Brands like Topgolf and Jack in the Box have introduced their own versions of the drink.
-Sonic also offers an option to make any soda on the menu a dirty soda by adding coconut cream and lime to their drinks.
+Sonic also offers an option to make any soda on the menu "dirty" by adding coconut cream and lime to their drinks.

 Popularity

-While dirty sodas first gained traction within Utah and among Latter-day Saint communities throughout the 2010s, in the past few years they have expanded to other communities due to virality on social media.
+While dirty sodas first gained traction within Utah and among Latter-day Saint communities throughout the 2010s, in the 2020s they have expanded to other communities due to virality on social media.
 In December 2021, singer Olivia Rodrigo posted a photo posing with a large dirty soda from Swig.
 By April 2022, there were over 700,000 videos under the hashtag #dirtysoda on TikTok, reflecting the growing interest in the drink globally.

 In September 2024, Hulu released a reality TV show called The Secret Lives of Mormon Wives, following a group of young Mormon women.
 In the series, they depict their lives as Mormons in Utah, and reference dirty soda many times.
 In one episode, cast member Demi Engemann said, "We don't drink alcohol or do drugs, so soda is kind of our vice."
 Another cast member, Taylor Paul, said, "In every other state [the way] Starbucks [is] just so busy, that's how our soda shops are.
 That's like their [locals'] treat."

 The popularity of dirty soda has grown beyond Utah and Mormons.
-Coffee-Mate has partnered with Dr. Pepper to release a Dirty Soda Coconut Lime flavored creamer for a limited time.
-Dirty sodas are now more readily accessible to all, including those outside Utah or other states with dirty soda shops.
+In 2024, Coffee-Mate partnered with Dr. Pepper to sell a Dirty Soda Coconut Lime flavored creamer.

-By 2025, the trend extended to Canada, with stores and trailer businesses selling dirty sodas in Alberta and British Columbia.
+By 2025, the trend extended to Canada, with stores and trailer businesses selling dirty sodas in Alberta, British Columbia, and Ontario.